jwaldmann/star-exec-presenter/README.md

 -----------------------
 [![Circle CI](https://circleci.com/gh/rm--/star-exec-presenter.svg?style=svg)](https://circleci.com/gh/rm--/star-exec-presenter)

 The Intl.
 Termination Competition 2014 <http://termination-portal.org/wiki/Termination_Competition_2014> will be run on <http://www.starexec.org> .

 Our Web App will provide these extra features:

 * computation and display of results per category, and medalists per meta-category
 * flexible 2-dimensional results tables
   (x-axis: solver, y-axis: benchmark)
   (with filters for rows and columns, sorters, etc.)
 * caching (and permanent storage) of results
   (we intend to include also results of earlier competitions)

 1 Getting source
 ----------------
-There may be submodules, so:

     git clone git@github.com:rm--/star-exec-presenter.git